Private Yacht Charter Greece

 There is an increasing number of possibilities to rent a yacht in Greece, offering guests an opportunity to sample the excellent food, a burgeoning wine industry and a surge in luxury resorts and spas offering a range of wellness treatments.

-Greece can roughly be divided up into a number of island groups, each with different attractions and activities to offer the whole family while on a luxury yacht charter in Greece, whether you enjoy fun on the water or day trips ashore.
+Greece can roughly be divided up into a number of island groups, each with different attractions and activities to offer the whole family while on a luxury Greece yacht charter, whether you enjoy fun on the water or day trips ashore.
 These island groups include the Ionian Islands, the Cyclades, the Saronic Gulf Islands, the Sporades and the Dodecanese.

-What kind of experiences are there to enjoy on a luxury yacht charter in Greece?
+What kind of experiences are there to enjoy on a private yacht charter in Greece?

-A luxury yacht charter in the Mediterannean is never boring!
-The Ionian Islands – including Corfu, Paxos, Lefkas, Ithaka, Kefalonia and Zakynthos – have a cooler and lusher climate than other parts of Greece, and were historically occupied by the Venetians, French and British, so offer a rich melting pot of culture, cuisine and architecture.
+A luxury yacht charter Greece getaway is never boring!
+The Ionian Islands – including Corfu, Paxos, Lefkas, Ithaka, Kefalonia and Zakynthos – have a cooler and lusher climate than other parts of Greece.
+Historically occupied by the Venetians, French and British, they offer a rich melting pot of culture, cuisine and architecture.
 Hike among olive groves and try your hand at olive picking and making your own oil.
 Tour an ancient harbour town and taste the unique local delicacies.
-For the more active on board your luxury yacht charter in Greece, Lefkas has a growing reputation as a challenging and rewarding hotspot for advanced kite surfers.
+For the more active on board your Greece luxury yacht trip, Lefkas has a growing reputation as a challenging and rewarding hotspot for advanced kite surfers.

-The Cyclades – including Andros, Mykonos, Kea, Tinos, Santorini, Kynthos, Delos and Naxos – offer white sand beaches, striking architecture and a varied pace of living, from sleepy fishing towns to the glitzy nightclubs of Mykonos.
-Delos, an uninhabited island in the middle of the archipelago, is a historical World Heritage Site worth a tour.
+The Cyclades – including Andros, Mykonos, Kea, Tinos, Santorini, Kynthos, Delos and Naxos – offer white-sand beaches, striking architecture and a varied pace of living, from sleepy fishing towns to the glitzy nightclubs of Mykonos.
+Delos, an uninhabited island in the middle of the archipelago, is a historical World Heritage Site worth a tour during your Greece luxury yacht charter.
 If you are feeling energetic, hike up the vertiginous cliffs of Santorini to spectacular views and photogenic houses shaped like bright white sugar cubes with sky-blue rooftops.
 The island is also a popular spot for wine tasting and tours.
 The dive site at Dragonisi Island Caverns off the south-east coast of Mykonos is a haven for scuba divers looking to observe some of the local aquatic wildlife.